Helping millions of people navigate the world of technology.

 Share a Voice Memo

-Step 5: Go to the Recordings section and tap Transcribe next to the Voice Memo you imported.
+Step 4: In the Rev app, go to the Recordings section.
+Tap Transcribe next to the Voice Memo you imported.
 And that’s it.

 Transcribe Voice Memo using Rev app

-Why you should try this: Provides a time-synced transcription for the voice memos, plus you can easily share a link for these voice memos and their time-synced transcription with anyone.
+Why you should try this: It provides a time-synced transcription for the voice memos, and you can easily share a link for these voice memos and their time-synced transcription with anyone.

 You must have seen YouTube videos with auto-generated transcripts.
-These transcripts can be generated for your voice memos as well, but you need to convert them to video files before uploading them on YouTube.
+These transcripts can be generated for your voice memos as well, but you must convert them to video files before uploading them on YouTube.

 For convenience, we’re breaking the steps into four parts, i.e.,